 The dunnock is a small light brown bird with a characteristic black-streaked back.
 It is a relatively quiet and unobtrusive bird and at first glance appears to be somewhat bland in appearance.
-On closer inspection, however, you'll find the dunnock features some subtle colouration, including pink legs and blue-grey head and breast.
-In terms of appearance, there's very little difference between male and female varieties.
+However, on closer inspection you'll find the dunnock features some subtle colouration, including pink legs and blue-grey head and breast.
+There's very little difference between male and female varieties in terms of appearance.

 The dunnock also appears quite tetchy and nervous, constantly flicking its wings as it goes about its daily business.
 As a relatively shy creature, the dunnock prefers to reside in areas with cover.

 Dunnock Breeding & Nesting

 As with many birds, the nest is built exclusively by the female and constructed of twigs and moss, lined with moss and hair.
 True to their shy and timid nature, the dunnock's nest tends to be built within dense shrubs and hedges.

 Dunnock breeding typically begins in April.
 The incubation period of eggs tends to be between 12-13 days, and then 11-12 fledge days thereafter.
 Dunnock eggs are around 19mm long and feature a glossy exterior sheen.
 After hatching, both parents are involved in the feeding of the young.
 Interestingly, other dunnocks cooperate to feed young dunnocks.